-The Company has developed a training management system with an aim to become a leading enterprise which can effectively elevate its business performance, as well as improve employees' capabilities and facilitate their own development.
-Annual and monthly training plans are designed for each employee, and various types of training, including new hire training, soft skills training, technical training and job-specific training, are provided in order to cater for the needs of employees and the Group's internal strategic plan.
-The Company also places emphasis on self-learning, and encourage employees to continuously study.
+Based on the results of training needs surveys and assessments, corresponding monthly and annual training plans are designed for each employee.
+Various types of training, including new hire training, soft skills training, technical training, and job-specific training, are provided in order to cater for the needs of employees and the Group's internal strategic plan.
+The Company also places emphasis on self-learning, and encourages employees to continuously study.
 Rewards are given to employees who acquire relevant qualifications from further education.

-For the career development at the Company, all employees are subject to equal opportunity in promotion based on appraisal on their work performance.
-Apart from performance, as a means to promoting learning and education, employees also need to attain certain number of training hours per year in order to be promoted.
+For the career development at the Company, all employees are provided equal opportunity in promotion based on appraisal on their work performance.
+Apart from performance, as a means of promoting learning and education, employees also need to attain a certain number of training hours per year in order to be promoted.